Mattlister/The-Monkees-Monkees/README.md

 •	Showcase the band

-•	Allow the users to follow them, purchase items or arrange private bookings
+•	Allow the user to follow them, purchase items or arrange private bookings

 •	Nice design that allows each user to move around the site comfortably.
 This is designed for fans of all ages.